DataDog/integrations-core/kubelet/README.md

 ## Installation

-The Kubelet check is packaged with the Agent, so simply [install the Agent][3] on your servers.
+The Kubelet check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your servers.

 ## Configuration